 It was time to say goodbye to Rome.
 Fast and comfortable Trenitalia train took us to Florence.
-The journey took us almost 4 hours to reach Florence Italy, but it was a pleasant one.
+The journey took us almost 4 hours to reach the city of our dreams, but it was a pleasant one.
+Time to start exploring Florence Italy highlights!

 How to get here?
 Take the bus 12 or 13 from train station (S.M.
 Novella).
 Ticket price – 1.20€.
 Tickets should be bought in tobacco kiosks and validated in the bus.
 The journey takes approx. 30 minutes.